-- We all view CW as the heartbeat of our school a chance to press pause! - ▶ We see it as an integral part of staff and pupil wellbeing. - ▶ Staff are present in CW and speak highly of it. - CW is a time to reflect learning about ourselves and others.
+- ▶ We see it as an integral part of staff and pupil wellbeing. - Staff are present in CW and speak highly of it. - CW is a time to reflect learning about ourselves and others.
 Not acquiring knowledge as the main aim. - ▶ Schools know the place of CW in school and that it is distinct from RE - ▶ We all see CW as an integral part of spiritual development - ▶ We are invitational, inclusive and inspirational - We allow for a range of spiritual styles and expressions of worship song / drama / reflecting / being still / listening / reading - ▶ We allow pupils to plan and lead CW if appropriate in our context